How to Make Coffee Without a Coffee Maker – 5 Simple Approaches (#4 is sad – but it works!)

 #4 - The DIY Coffee Bag

-This method is very similar to the one above (The Coffee Bag) regarding the brewing process,
+This method is very similar to the one above (The Coffee Bag) regarding the brewing process, only this time it has a bit of a DIY twist.

 What do you do when you realize you have no coffee bags left?
 No, you don't cry or drink instant coffee...just make a damn coffee bag yourself!